briansmith/webpki/README.md

 * Short-lived certificate, OCSP stapling, and CRLSet support.
 * Customization of the supported algorithms, key sizes, and elliptic curves allowed during a validation.
-* A C language wrapper interface to allow using libwebpki in non-Rust applications.
+* A C language wrapper interface to allow using webpki in non-Rust applications.
 * A specification of precisely what the Web PKI is.